School of Humanities

 to assess how likely the applicant is to perform well as an instructor.
 We also work

-very carefully with every funded student to help ease him or her into the classroom
+very carefully with every funded student to help ease the transition into the classroom

 and ensure sufficient preparation.